 This is my daughter's first year at Muirlands.
 I was so nervous since she started in 7th grade.
 I was scared since the kids would already be in clicks and not be nice.
 Let me tell you all of the kids have been wonderful she has made several friends and enjoys going to school.
 The teachers and staff are really nice and my daughter seems to be learning a lot.
 So far we are having a wonderful experience.

 Muirlands Middle School is a public middle school in San Diego.
 The principal of Muirlands Middle School is Christine Hargrave, whose e-mail is email@example.com.
-1,048 students go to Muirlands Middle School and identify mostly as Asian; White, non-Hispanic; and Hispanic.
-11% of the Muirlands Middle School students have "limited English proficiency."
+1,048 children attend Muirlands Middle School and identify as Asian; White, non-Hispanic; and Hispanic.
+11% of the Muirlands Middle School students are "limited in English proficiency."
 32% of the 1,048 students here have subsidized lunches.
-The student to teacher ratio at Muirlands Middle School is 22:1.
+The ratio of students to teachers at Muirlands Middle School is 22:1.
 Gillispie School, The is one of the nearest middle schools.

 - Ceramics sculpture

 - Computer arts

 - Drawing painting

 - Video film production